 - The city’s unparalleled and outstanding quality of life – also known as the “The West Coast lifestyle”

-The results of having all these companies and talent speak for themselves, and include award-winning blockbuster game titles and fan favourites such as Don’t Starve, FIFA 15, NHL 13, Dead Rising 3, Company of Heroes 2, Luigi’s Mansion, Knights & Dragons and Gears of War 4 currently in development.
+The results of having all these companies and talent speak for themselves, and include award-winning blockbuster game titles and fan favourites such as FIFA 17, NHL 16, Dead Rising 3, Company of Heroes 2, Don’t Starve, Luigi’s Mansion and Gears of War 4.

 Backed by strong government support, dedicated incentives have significantly contributed to the rapid growth of the sector.
 These include: